standage/genhub/docs/DEVELOP.md

 ## Introduction

-As of yet, GenHub development has essentially been a one-man show.
+As of yet, GenHub development has essentially been a one-man show (with substantial non-technical contributions from colleagues).
 Early versions of this software were written in support of a specific research project.
 As the needs of that project and related projects grew, the need for more robust software (and concomitantly a more robust development process) emerged.
 GenHub in its current incarnation is a more generalized and sturdy solution to those original research problems.